ajitabhpandey/chronos/ansible/OracleXE-ORDS-APEX/README.md

 * `TOMCAT_USER`: Tomcat user.
 Set to tomcat
 * `TOMCAT_GROUP`: Tomcat group.
 Set to tomcat

+### APEX Patch
+In case an apex patch becomes available after you install.
+This role can help apply the same.
+Download  the patch from My Oracle Support and place it in the files directory of this role before moving ahead.

+Following are the variables used -

+* `APEX_PATCH_ARCHIVE`: p25341386_511_Generic.zip
+* `APEX_DEST_LOCATION`: This is whwere the patch will be unarchived.
+Currently set to /u01/downloads
+* `ORACLE_USER`: oracle
+* `ORACLE_GROUP`: dba
+* `APEX_PATCH_SCRIPT_LOCATION`: "{{ APEX_DEST_LOCATION }}/patch"

+Custom configuration scripts -

+* `APEX_PATCH_SCRIPT`: apex_patch.sh

+* `WEBAPPS_ROOT`: Tomcat webapps location.
+Currently set to /usr/share/tomcat/latest/webapps.
+* `APACHE_FRONT`: The value of this variable tells if the setup uses Apache webserver in front of tomcat.
+The default value is yes.
+It has been specifed as "!!str yes".
+The reason for the same can be read here - [https://ajitabhpandey.info/2017/03/ansible-quirks-1/](Ansible Quirks - 1)
+* `APACHE_WEB_DIR`: This is where usually Apache web root is present if apache is installed.
+Currently set to /var/www.
+* `APACHE_IMAGES_LOCATION`: This is the directory in apache web root location where apex images will be copied.
+This is set to "{{ APACHE_WEB_DIR }}/apex".
+* `TOMCAT_USER`: Tomcat user.
+Set to tomcat
+* `TOMCAT_GROUP`: Tomcat group.
+Set to tomcat

 ##Examples
 ###Running this playbook
 **Executing playbook for a single hostgroup**